 Many retailers (including Home Depot, Lowes, Staples, and Target), schools, police departments, and municipal transfer stations collect unwanted cell phones for profit or for people in need.

-Verizon Wireless HopeLine refurbishes and distributes cell phones dropped off at store locations to domestic violence programs including Jane Doe, Inc. Phones that can’t be refurbished are sold for parts, and the money is donated to domestic violence programs like JDI.
+Verizon Wireless HopeLine refurbishes and distributes cell phones dropped off at store locations to domestic violence programs including National Domestic Violemce Hotline Phones that can’t be refurbished are sold for parts, and the money is donated to domestic violence programs like JDI.

 Cell Phones for Soldiers is a non-profit organization dedicated to providing cost-free communication services to active duty military members and veterans

 Motor and fuel oil (free of water, gasoline and other contaminants) and antifreeze are accepted by many towns at their Highway Garages or transfer stations.
-Click under the TOWN PROGRAMS to see if yours does.
+Go to our town programs page and click on your town to see if yours does.

 Advance Auto Parts stores accept motor oil, transmission fluid, hydraulic oil, gear oil, power steering fluid and used vehicle batteries .